Skip to main content

 Glossaryโ€‹

 • EVP account โ€” Paysera's internal account format, e.g. EVP5210018145214.
-Split recipients are paid to Paysera EVP accounts.
+Most split recipients are paid to Paysera EVP accounts; a beneficiary may also point at an external IBAN (a non-Paysera bank account) when external beneficiaries are enabled for the project.

 • Split policy โ€” the project's template describing each share (slot) of the payment.
 Set up by Paysera support; your integration reads it but cannot change its structure.